 Our Child Protection and Safeguarding policies can be found here

-This academic year, and into the future, we are embracing the Forest Schools ethos at Heatherlands Primary.
+We embrace the Forest Schools ethos at Heatherlands Primary.
 At Heatherlands, we want our children to have opportunities to develop and thrive alongside their formal classroom education.

 The Forest School approach was first used in Scandinavia, and is still today.
 Often, a ‘true’ Forest School will not have any formal buildings – all learning is done outside, whatever the weather, and everything is seen as a learning opportunity.
 The ethos allows children to learn life skills, such as communication, risk awareness, trust and teamwork, as well as developing the values that we hold at the core of Heatherlands Primary – Respect, Resilience, Motivation, Aspiration and Independence.
 Children have the time to explore the outdoor environment in a safe way, while working alongside staff who will facilitate opportunities to ensure that the children benefit from the activities on offer.